oomph-lib/oomph-lib/CONTRIBUTING.md

 At the moment, we currently only provide support to run `clang-format` as a pre-commit hook.
 We allow this hook to perform "in-place" editing so when it runs it will automatically format your code for you.
 If changes were made, the commit will fail, as mentioned above.
-However, as the files will be formatted for you, all you need to do is simply add the formatted files to the commit.
+However, as the files are not formatted, all you need to do is simply add the formatted files to the commit.
 When you run `git commit` again, the pre-commit hook tests should pass and your commit will complete.

-_To use this hook, you need at least version 10.0.0 of `clang-format`._
+_To use this hook, you will need at least version 10.0.0 of `clang-format`._

 ### Installing